sheimoria/tp/docs/UserGuide.md

 - `addMeeting 1 ms/01-01-2022 11:00 me/01-01-2022 12:00`
 - `addMeeting 2 ms/27-12-2022 16:00 me/27-12-2022 17:00 l/Dinner`

-### View All Meetings: `meetings`
+### View Meetings: `meetings`

-Shows all meetings.
-If an index is provided, only shows meetings with the specified client.
+Shows upcoming or all meetings.

+- If an index is provided, only shows meetings with the specified client.
+- If the `all/` flag is provided, shows all meetings instead of just upcoming meetings.

-Format: `meetings [INDEX]`
+Format: `meetings [INDEX] [all/]`

 Examples:
 - `meetings`
 - `meetings 2`
+- `meetings 3 all/`

 ### Edit Meeting Details: `editMeeting`